Professional Support Services in the Atlantic Area of Responsibility

 Description

-The Department of Defense, through the Naval Facilities Engineering Systems Command (NAVFAC) Atlantic, is seeking qualified contractors to provide professional support services within its Atlantic Area of Responsibility, specifically for the Shipyard Infrastructure Optimization Program (SIOP) and other related projects.
-The procurement aims to establish an Indefinite Delivery Indefinite Quantity (IDIQ) contract for advisory and assistance services, which will not include tasks governed by FAR Part 36, with a total estimated value not to exceed $100 million over a potential five-year period.
-The contractor will be responsible for supplying qualified personnel to support various design and construction projects, which typically range from $5 million to $500 million, across Navy and Marine Corps installations both domestically and internationally.
-Interested parties must submit their capabilities statements by 2:00 PM local Norfolk, Virginia time on December 22, 2025, to Shannon Price at shannon.e.price3.civ@us.navy.mil.
+The Department of Defense, through the Naval Facilities Engineering Systems Command (NAVFAC) Atlantic, is seeking qualified contractors to provide professional support services within the Atlantic Area of Responsibility, specifically for the shipyard infrastructure optimization program and related projects.
+The procurement aims to establish an Indefinite Delivery Indefinite Quantity (IDIQ) contract for advisory and assistance services, with a total estimated value not to exceed $100 million over a potential five-year period.
+Interested parties are encouraged to submit a capabilities statement by December 22, 2025, detailing their qualifications and relevant experience, with all submissions directed to Shannon Price at shannon.e.price3.civ@us.navy.mil.

 Point(s) of Contact